-This course is suitable for numerate graduates across many disciplines.
-Non-computing graduates are eligible.You will normally have at least a second-class UK Honours degree (or international equivalent) in a STEM (Science, Technology, Engineering, Mathematics) or numerate subject area.
-Exceptionally, a good sub-degree STEM qualification and very substantial work experience in a closely-related area is acceptable.
+Open to non-computing graduates with at least a second-class honours degree in a STEM (Science, Technology, Engineering or Mathematics) or a numerate discipline, or to applicants with a good sub-degree STEM qualification and substantial relevant work experience in a closely related area.

 Months of entry